Choose your country and language below

 Choosing the right overdrive / distortion stompbox

-Untangling the several typologies of analog distortion effects.
+Untangling the several typologies of distortion effects.

 Finding out the different types of analog distortion/overdrive pedals may seem hard, but facilitation it is actually possible if you divide them in few large families based on their circuit styles.